 The key to challenging a speeding ticket knowing how the officer measured your speed.
 Generally, your speed and the officer's measurement method will be on the ticket itself.
 But you could also ask the officer or later request the officer's notes through a process called "discovery."

-Here we discuss the five most common methods of speed detection.
-If you know for certain what method was used to nab you, go directly to that section.
+Here, we discuss the five most common methods of speed detection.

-Many speeding tickets result from the police officer following or "pacing" a suspected speeder and using his or her own speedometer to clock the suspect's speed.
+Many speeding tickets result from the police officer following or "pacing" a suspected speeder and using his or her own speedometer to estimate the suspect's speed.